tramanh06/tramanh06.github.io/_posts/2019-05-26-fullstack-dl.md

 ## Choosing projects

-The key to priotize which projects to work on first is to identiy:
+The key to prioritize which projects to work on first is to identify:
-(1) a high-impact, complex part in our workflow that could be automated by making use of (2) cheap predition.
+(1) a high-impact, complex part in our workflow that could be automated by making use of (2) cheap prediction.

 Feasibility of the project is also important.
 There are 3 components that determine the feasibility: